-(Editor’s note: This post on fashion outlets in Italy and Spain was updated on 11 October 2018 with info on Franciacorta Outlet Center in Brescia.)
+(Editor’s note: This post on fashion outlets in Italy and Spain was updated on 21 November 2021 with info on La Reggia Designer Outlet near Naples.)

 Which we get … everyone loves a bargain.
 And expats tend to want more than the luxury brands they loved at home.

-They also want to check out high-end luxury European brands they might only have read about in Vanity Fair and Vogue such as Bottega Veneta, Loro Piana, Marni and Brunello Cuccinelli.
+They also want to check out high-end luxury European brands they might only have read about in Vanity Fair and Vogue such as Bottega Veneta, Loro Piana, Marni and Brunello Cucinelli.

 So, we’re finally getting around to updating Part 2, and there’s been a lot happening since we first posted more than a year ago.